The Total Rank Conjecture in Characteristic Two: The Total Rank Conjecture for Short Complexes for Algebras over a Field

-The goal of this section is to the show $\rank_R(P) \geq 2^{\dm(R)}$ holds for any short complex over a ring containing a field.
+The goal of this section is to show that $\beta (P) \geq 2^{\dm(R)}$ holds for any short complex over a $k$-algebra, where $k$ is a field.
 The previous section has already proved this for rings of characteristic $2$.
 The proof in the odd characteristic case is given by making suitable modifications of the arguments presented in \cite{walker2017total}, and the characteristic zero case is deduced from the prime characteristic case by using a variant of Hochster's metatheorem proved by Kurano-Roberts \cite{KRAdamsOps}.

-\begin{thm} The Total Rank Conjecture for Short Complexes, and hence the Total Rank Conjecture itself, holds for all commutative Noetherian rings that contain a field. \end{thm}
+\begin{thm} The Total Rank Conjecture for Short Complexes, and hence the Total Rank Conjecture itself, holds for all commutative Noetherian algebras over a field. \end{thm}

 \begin{proof} By localizing at a prime of height $c$ in the support of $P$, the general case reduces to the case of a tiny complex $P$ over a local ring $R$.